top of page

 2. Pull the dates in half with your fingers, discard the stone, then slice each half into quarters and add to the bowl.
 (If your dates are very sticky, handle them with slightly wet fingers; the water will encourage the fruit not to stick to itself.)

 3. Pour over the lime and chilli dressing (please see below for how to prepare this).
-Toss everything together and scatter over the roasted pumpkin seeds.
+Toss everything together and scatter over the pumpkin seeds.
 Squeeze lime over the salad and use a lime wedge to garnish.

 To make the lime & chilli dressing